getcarina/getcarina.com/_posts/2016-01-24-carina-jawbone.md

 ---

-It's the third week of January and all that health data you got over the holidays is simply waiting to be studied!
+It's the fourth week of January and all that health data you got over the holidays is simply waiting to be studied!
 Let's see how we can make our own health data dashboards using the Jawbone UP API on node.js.
 I know my intent is to sleep more in 2016.
 So, how about a chart of my sleeping habits?
 Thanks Jawbone!

 This post offers a walk-through using Carina and Let's Encrypt along with a Jawbone UP example to make an app called Sleepify.
 Once you log in, the app displays a table with your daily sleep amounts.